 This is where the first eliminations will begin – the aptitude tests.
 Lots of engineering students fear the aptitude test.
 Go for freshersworld.com’s placement papers.
 They are the best in class.
 And don’t worry much because it’s VERY EASY to crack aptitude tests.

 All it takes is practice!
 Yup!
 You read that right.
-Just keep on practicing and in a month or two – you will solve all the aptitude questions like a pro.
+Just keep on practising and in a month or two – you will solve all the aptitude questions like a pro.
 Don’t expect to master the aptitude skills in just a week or two.
 At least 1.5-2 months is the minimum required time.

 One thing you can definitely do is skip the harder topics; like for most of the students, questions on permutations and combinations, the probability is difficult.
 So skip them!
 But at the same time, make sure you’re very good at cracking all the other types of questions.
 You can always discuss questions and quick way to solve aptitude questions with other fellow students.